YOUR BEST DEFENSE IS A CALL AWAY

 We even have a lawyer who has successfully prosecuted those accused of murder who can give us the prosecutor’s perspective.
 That can be very valuable insight.

 When you or your loved one’s freedom is on the line, you should trust only the finest, most reputable attorneys to represent you.
-There are six Board-Certified* criminal attorneys in the state of Indiana, and five of them are on our team, which explains the results we have achieved over the years.
+There are six Board-Certified* Criminal Trial Specialists in the state of Indiana, and five of them are on our team, which explains the results we have achieved over the years.

 While no outcome is ever guaranteed, trusting your freedom to an experienced criminal defense attorney is always in your best interest.
 However, trusting your case to a team of experienced criminal defense lawyers is an advantage that very few law firms in the nation can provide.
 Our team approach is unique among our peers, giving us the benefit of seeing every case from multiple perspectives.